JunqiangWang/PyRosa/README.md

 ### PyRosa

-PyRosa is an adapted Python version of Rosa that performs regulon structure-based activity inference.
-Moreover, PyRosa can perform more tasks compared to Rosa.
+PyRosa is an adapted Python version of Rosa designed to performs regulon structure-based activity inference.
+Moreover, it can handle more sophisticated tasks.

 ### Resources